Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/trivia.md

 * had no security features whatsoever
 * could not be customized through options

-Simply think of ngx-dynamic-hooks as a library that picks up the torch from ng-dynamic's `<dynamic-html>`-component and takes it further.
+One can think of Angular Dynamic Hooks picking up the torch from ng-dynamic's `<dynamic-html>`-component and taking it further.

 ### Runtime compilation, <a href="https://github.com/patrikx3/angular-compile" target="_blank">Angular compile</a>, etc.
 There are also multiple libraries out there that render full Angular templates dynamically and rely on the JiT-compiler to do so.
 Many of them do not offer support for AoT-compilation (which Ivy uses by default).
 While it is <a href="https://github.com/angular/angular/issues/20156#issuecomment-468686933" target="_blank">technically possible</a> to load the JiT-compiler during runtime in AoT-mode, it is quite hacky and may break without warning.